 Since you ended up on this page somehow, you’ve admitted that you’re at least kind of interested in starting a blog.
 It might sound like a totally daunting task, but the best way to find out if you want to have a blog is to just start one.
 You don’t need to have a whole business/finance/advertisement plan prepared, or even any writing skills, just a little motivation to try something that you could potentially fall in love with.

-Starting a blog is actually extremely easy.
-You don’t need to know how to code (you’ll probably learn a bit just out of curiosity!), you don’t need a ton of money (the host I use costs just a few dollars a month, so fill a jar of coins and you’re covered), and it doesn’t have to be a full-time job (I’ll go months without posting, and then post 3 times in a week—you can literally do whatever you want).
+Starting a blog is actually extremely easy. (tldr: head here to set up your self-hosted blog in less than 20 minutes) You don’t need to know how to code, though you’ll probably learn a bit just out of curiosity.
+You don’t need a ton of money (the host I use costs just a few dollars a month, so fill a jar of coins and you’re covered), and it doesn’t have to be a full-time job (I’ll go months without posting, and then post 3 times in a week—you can literally do whatever you want).

 While there are some free blogging platforms out there, like Blogger and WordPress.com (there are two versions of WordPress, one is free and the other requires a few dollars a month), I honestly recommend going all the way and starting a self-hosted WordPress blog.
 Why?